 Is eloping cheaper?

 It certainly can be!
-The average cost of a traditional wedding is $44k.
-So unless you’re planning on spending tens of thousands on your elopement, eloping is cheaper.
+The national average cost of a traditional wedding in 2020 was $20k.
+So unless you’re planning on spending tens of thousands on your elopement, eloping is more affordable.

 How much does it cost to elope?

 The answer to this question will depend greatly on the couple and what matters most to them.
-On average couples will spend anywhere between $5k – $25k.
+On average couples will spend anywhere between $5k – $25k+ (cause the sky is the limit!).
 Couples who are deciding to elope are eliminating the traditions like a venue, bridal party, food for a big number of guest, a DJ, and their spending their money on things they care about like traveling to a destination or participating in a new activity.
-Although the high end of $25k might seem like a lot of money, it’s really not when you look at the average cost of a traditional wedding, being $44k.
+Although the high end of $25k might seem like a lot of money, it’s really not when you look at the average cost of a traditional wedding, being $20k, when that $20k is spent on entertaining your guests and making sure they’re taken care of.
 What would you rather: spend tens of thousands on a day you likely won’t remember much of, not enjoying the majority of the planning, or experiencing the day.
 Or would you rather take that money and spend it on an incredible experience and come out of it with your favorite story to tell?

 When calculating the cost for your elopement consider these options: traveling expenses, lodging, attire, activities, vendors.
-Below we break down the low end of elopement pricing and the high end of eloping pricing.
-Please keep in mind that your elopement experience and what you want out of your day may not look ANYTHING like what we’re listing below.
 Get in contact with us to see our elopement packages, or to get a bespoke elopement package quote.